 The Western Cape Language Committee is established in terms of Section 6 of the Western Cape Provincial Languages Act, No 13, 1998.
-According to the Act, members of the Committee are appointed for a threeyear term.
+According to the Act, members of the Committee are appointed for a three-year term.
 A maximum of 11 members may be appointed to the Committee.
-Members to the Committee are appointed through a public nomination and shortlisting process, facilitated by the relevant Committee in the Legislature, followed by appointment by the MEC.

-The current Committee had an initial membership of ten members who were appointed on 1 November 2018.
+During the year under review, the term of the WCLC came to an end on 31 October 2018.
+Through a public nomination and shortlisting process, facilitated by the relevant Committee in the Legislature, followed by appointment by the MEC, a new Committee was established and ten members appointed on 1 November 2018.

-During the first part of the year under review, two members resigned from the Committee.
+Three members who formed part of the previous Committee were re-appointed.
+This was especially valuable for continuity of institutional memory and expertise.
+One member resigned from the Committee within a period of four months.
 This did not bode well for the efficient functioning of the Committee as the expertise and contribution of a full contingency of members was the ideal for efficacy.
-The MEC subsequently appointed three additional members to the Committee.
-Towards the latter part of the year, three more members resigned, leaving the Committee with a contingent of eight members.
+The MEC subsequently appointed additional members to the Committee, which will be effective in the new financial year.

 The WCLC does not have permanent staff.
 In terms of Section 17 of the Western Cape Provincial Languages Act, No 13, 1998, officials in the Languages Services Unit of the Department of Cultural Affairs and Sport are responsible for the administrative support to the Committee.
-The CFO Support Unit assists with procurement and payments related to members and activities of the WCLC.
+CFO support assist with procurement and payments related to members and activities of the WCLC.